 The training can come to your venue in UK or Ireland.
 (Please contact me if you want the training in another country)

-Costs (mainland UK) to include expenses will be in the region of £2,250.
+Costs if course comes to your venue (mainland UK) for 18 people will be in the region of £2,300.

 Further information below.

 Sleep Practitioner training for health and social professionals working with families of children with developmental disabilities